Introduction

 - Origin: Italy.

-- Flavor: Earthy and slightly tangy, with a rich finish.
+- Flavor: Earthy and slightly tangy, with buttery and mushroom-like notes that give it a rustic appeal.

-- Texture: Creamy and semi-soft, perfect for melting into sauces or fondues.
+- Texture: Creamy and semi-soft, ideal for melting into sauces, fondues, and risottos.

 6. Raclette Cheese